JaiWillems/celest/README.md

-# SatPy
+# Celest

-This purpose of the SatPy library is to provide a simple interface to orbital coordinate conversions at an unprecedented speed which allows users to specify the exact computations to be enacted.
+This purpose of the Celest library is to provide a simple interface to orbital coordinate conversions at an unprecedented speed which allows users to specify the exact computations to be enacted.
 This library is designed for small satellite applications who desire efficiency over precision in orbital calculations.

 ## Satellite Class

-SatPy is broken into a single Satellite class representing the orbital object to store and compute orbital coordinate data.
+Celest is broken into a single Satellite class representing the orbital object to store and compute orbital coordinate data.
 The class stores its data in six instance variables:

 1. **self.times**: Orbital time dependencies in an (n,) shaped ndarray.
 1. **self.ERAdata**: Earth rotation angles based on time dependencies in an (n,) shaped ndarray.